-This statement, which shall either be included in the e-dossier as an additional document from the chair or follow the signature line of the Dean and be set off from the rest of the report, may read something like this: "This e-dossier contains a document that meets the criteria for documents not ordinarily meeting e-dossier content requirements."
+This statement, which shall follow the signature line of the chair or Dean and be set off from the rest of the report, may read something like this: "This e-dossier contains a document that meets the criteria for documents not ordinarily meeting the content and order requirements of the e-dossier."
 If the item added was due to an e-dossier deemed incomplete, that additional language should be included.